isaacjtullis/takehome-solution/SOLUTION.md

 - **TipTap**: A headless editor framework providing extensible rich text editing
 - **TailwindCSS**: For utility-first styling
 - **shadcn/ui**: For accessible, customizable UI components
+- **vitest + react-testing-library**: For testing purposes

+### Dependencies & Why They Were Chosen
+- **TipTap & Extensions** (`@tiptap/core`, `@tiptap/react`, `@tiptap/starter-kit`):
+  - Chosen for its React integration and extensible architecture
+  - Provides a solid foundation for rich text editing
+  - Easy to customize and extend with custom nodes and commands
+  - Built on ProseMirror, which is battle-tested in production

+- **tiptap-markdown**:
+  - Handles bidirectional conversion between markdown and rich text
+  - Provides storage API for markdown serialization
+  - Maintains formatting during round-trip conversion

 ### Key Features
 - Rich text editing with markdown support